Comrade Tran Ngoc Que - Secretary of Can Tho Provincial Party Committee during the August Revolution in 1945. Photo archive

 The political cadres who returned from Con Dao prison were reinforced for the Southern Party Committees at all levels.
 Later, comrade Tran Ngoc Que still remembered them forever, including comrade Ton Duc Thang, comrade Le Duan, comrade Pham Hung, comrade Nguyen Van Linh...

 On October 25, 1945, comrade Tran Ngoc Que, representing the Can Tho Provincial Party Committee, attended the expanded Regional Party Committee Conference in Thien Ho, Cai Be, My Tho Province, to discuss plans to prepare for the resistance war against French colonialism that was expanding throughout the South.
-He fully grasped the spirit and content of the conference to deploy, implement and propose the tasks that the Can Tho Provincial Party Committee needed to do: consolidating the Party's base among the people; expanding the great national unity bloc; urgently building and organizing armed and semi-armed forces; and establishing the Can Tho Provincial Resistance Committee.
+He fully grasped the spirit and content of the conference to deploy, implement and propose the tasks that the Can Tho Provincial Party Committee needed to do: consolidating the Party's base among the people; expanding the great national unity bloc; urgently building and organizing armed and paramilitary forces; and establishing the Can Tho Provincial Resistance Committee.

-In June 1946, while on a mission, comrade Tran Ngoc Que was captured by the enemy.
+In June 1946, while on a business trip, comrade Tran Ngoc Que was captured by the enemy.
 After two months of exploitation, the enemy had to give up before the steadfastness of the staunch communist Tran Ngoc Que.
 They forced him and 10 other cadres to the North and hand them over to the Government of the Democratic Republic of Vietnam.
 After that, he returned to the South and worked at the Zone 9 headquarters.

-After the Geneva Agreement, comrade Tran Ngoc Que went to the Central Committee to take up his duties, holding many positions: Head of the Office of the Prime Minister (1955-1958); Secretary of the Party Committee of Dong Xuan Knitting Factory, Hanoi (1959-1960); Member of the Inspection Committee of the Ministry of Light Industry (1961-1963).
+After the Geneva Agreement, comrade Tran Ngoc Que went to the Central Committee to take up his duties, holding many positions: Head of the Office of the Prime Minister (1955-1958); Party Secretary of the Dong Xuan Knitting Factory, Hanoi (1959-1960); Member of the Inspection Committee of the Ministry of Light Industry (1961-1963).
 In 1964, due to poor health, comrade Tran Ngoc Que retired and underwent medical treatment.
 Comrade Tran Ngoc Que passed away on October 3, 1974 in Hanoi.

-To commemorate the contributions of comrade Tran Ngoc Que, his name is given to many schools and streets in Can Tho City today.
+To commemorate the contributions of comrade Tran Ngoc Que, his name is given to many schools and streets in Can Tho city today.

 Tran Ngoc Que Secondary School, An Binh Ward, Can Tho City.
 Photo: DUY KHOI